Deuxis/WaylandCore.jl/README.md

-# WaylandCore.jl
+# WaylandClientCore.jl
-Core wayland functionality for Julia - connecting, datatypes, the like.
+Core Wayland client functionality for Julia - connecting, datatypes, the like.